 I discovered Payhip back in 2017 and I’ve been in love with this platform ever since.
 If you’re looking for an easy way to host and sell your digital products, such as eBooks, courses, etc. Payhip is a simple-to-use and affordable solution.

 I use Payhip to host and sell several eBooks and I’ve had some great success over the years.

 You can check out my full review and video tutorial of Payhip here over on my main blog.

 33. Selz (Affiliate link)

 Last but not least, we get to Selz.
-Selz is a similar platform to Payhip, in which it can be used to host and sell digital and physical good.
-Selz, however, provide an array of advanced tools and features for sellers.
+Selz is a similar platform to Payhip, in which it can be used to host and sell digital and physical goods.
+Selz, however, provides an array of advanced tools and features for sellers.

 Prices start from $23 per month, paid annually, with an additional 2% transaction fee.
 So, it’s not the cheapest around.
 But, if you’re not wanting to go through the process of setting up WooCommerce on your site, then Selz could be a great alternative.